EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Divine_Spells.md

 Increases offensive penalty: Yes
 Tags: Focus
 Description: You summon shield around yourself and you gain Greater shielding 4.
-For each spell level above 2nd you increase Status effect step by 1.
+for each spell slot above 2nd you increase Status effect step by 1.
 You can *Focus* on this spell to not lower it's status this round.

-### Holy flare
+## Holy flare

 Actions: 1
 Upcastable: Yes